locka99/opcua/samples/web-client/README.md

 Usage:

-Run the `simple-server` in one console:
+Run the `demo-server` in one console:

 ```
-cd opcua/samples/simple-server
+cd opcua/samples/demo-server
 cargo run
 ```